scribe-org/Scribe-iOS/README.md

 ## Functionality

-- Using Wikidata to create JSON files for translations
+- Adding iPad keyboard layout support

+- Adding support for landscape orientation

 - Allowing for keys to be long pressed for alternate keys options

+- Improving appearance and adding settings features to the Scribe app

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)

 - Creating testing files and a ci process for Scribe-iOS [(see issue)]()

-- Localizing the Scribe app across various languages and regions [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)
+- Localizing Scribe-iOS across various languages and regions [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)

 - Moving grammar files to a new repository in [scribe-org](https://github.com/scribe-org) and accessing them remotely to allow Android and extension access [(see issue)]()